Presence (album)

 Presence is the seventh studio album by the English rock band Led Zeppelin.
 It was released by the band's own label Swan Song Records on 31 March 1976 in the United States and on 2 April 1976 in the United Kingdom.
-While the record was commercially successful, reaching the top of both the British and American album charts, and achieving a triple-platinum certification in the United States by the RIAA, it received mixed reviews from critics and is the lowest-selling album by the band, but has received more positive reviews in the years since its release.
+While the record was commercially successful, reaching the top of both the British and American album charts, and achieving a triple-platinum certification in the United States by the RIAA, it received mixed reviews from critics and is the lowest-selling album by the band.
+Presence has received more positive reviews in the years since its release.

 The album was written and recorded in the last months of 1975, during a difficult time in the band's history.
 Singer Robert Plant was recovering from serious injuries he had sustained earlier that year in a car accident; this led to tours being cancelled and the band booking studio time to record Presence instead.
 The entire album was completed in a few weeks, with guitarist Jimmy Page putting in several long shifts to complete recording and mixing.
 The title came from the strong presence the group felt as they worked together.
 The LP's artwork from Hipgnosis featured several photographs focused on a mysterious black object, called "The Object".

 Presence is dominated by compositions by Page and Plant, with only one track credited to the entire group; unlike other Zeppelin albums, it features no keyboards and little acoustic guitar.
 Because Plant was still ill, the band could not tour to promote the release, and only two tracks were ever performed live.
 However, the album has been re-appraised in retrospective reviews for its hard rock dynamics and simplicity compared to the group's other work.

 Background

 After touring in support of their previous album, Physical Graffiti, released in early 1975, Led Zeppelin took a brief break from touring that summer, intending to start a major US tour on 23 August.
 Critics had said they were at the height of their popularity at this time.
 However, singer Robert Plant sustained serious injuries from a car accident on the Greek island of Rhodes on 4 August, which forced the band to cancel the tour and reschedule their activities.

-Because of their status as tax exiles, Plant was forced to recuperate abroad, initially in Jersey in the Channel Islands, then in Malibu, California, and wrote several sets of lyrics that reflected on his personal situation and wondering about the future.
+Because of their status as tax exiles, Plant was forced to recuperate abroad, initially in Jersey in the Channel Islands, then in Malibu, California.
+He wrote several sets of lyrics that reflected on his personal situation and wondering about the future.
 Guitarist Jimmy Page joined him in Malibu in September and the pair began to think about plans to make an album instead.
 The two prepared enough material to be able to present to the rest of the band.
 The other two members, drummer John Bonham and bassist John Paul Jones, joined them at Hollywood's SIR Studio where they rehearsed the material throughout October 1975.